Lacunary Eta-quotients Modulo Powers of Primes: Introduction

-namely, almost all coefficients of $F$ are divisible by $M$.
-In \cite{gordon}, Gordon and Ono studied the lacunarity of the $t$-regular partition function $b_t(n),$ defined by the generating function,
+i.e. if almost all of the coefficients of $F$ are divisible by $M$.
+In \cite{gordon}, Gordon and Ono studied the lacunarity of the generating function $G_t(\tau)$ of the $t$-regular partition function $b_t(n)$ defined by

-where $q:=e^{2\pi i\tau}$, and the \textit{Dedekind eta-function} is the weight $\tfrac{1}{2}$ modular form
+where $q:=e^{2\pi i\tau}$ and the \textit{Dedekind eta-function} $\eta(\tau)$ is the weight $\tfrac{1}{2}$ modular form

-Combinatorially, the function $b_t(n)$ can be interpreted as counting the number of partitions of $n$ with no summands divisible by $d.$ Gordon and Ono proved that for the finite set of primes $\ell$ such that $\ell^a$ divides $t,$ if $\ell^a\geq \sqrt{t},$ then $G_t(\tau)$ is lacunary modulo $\ell^j$ for any positive integer $j$ \cite{gordon}.
-This result implies that the coefficients of $G_t(\tau)$ grow so rapidly that almost all of the coefficients are divisible by arbitrarily large powers of $\ell$.
-However, the rate at which $\delta(F,M;X)$ converges to $1$ may be relatively slow, as some later examples illustrate.
+(combinatorially, the function $b_t(n)$ can be interpreted as counting the number of partitions of $n$ with no summands divisible by $t$.)
+Gordon and Ono proved that for the finite set of primes $\ell$ such that $\ell^a$ divides $t,$ if $\ell^a\geq \sqrt{t},$ then $G_t(\tau)$ is lacunary modulo $\ell^j$ for any positive integer $j$ \cite{gordon}.

-We can write the generating functions of many different partition functions as eta-quotients.
-This connection between partition functions and eta-quotients motivates the study of the lacunarity of arbitrary eta-quotients modulo powers of primes.
-Note that the $q$-series of an eta-quotient is often expressible as the product of a fractional power of $q$ and an integral power series of $q$ with integer exponents.
-In this case, we consider the lacunarity of the corresponding power series with integer exponents when discussing the lacunarity of the eta-quotient.
-Let and let $G(\tau)$ be an arbitrary eta-quotient of the form
+Similar to $b_t(n)$, the generating functions of many partition functions can be expressed in terms of $\eta(\tau)$.
+Motivated by this, we study here the lacunarity of eta-quotients of the form